myersm0/bash-productivity/README.md

 ## Introduction
 Functions to speed up and ease file system navigation in bash.
 A history of the directories you visit will be saved to a local file at `$HOME/.cd_history` to facilitate retrieval.

-Some of this code, especially the `menu` function which is used internally, was inspired by the book Pro Bash Programming by Chris F.A.
+Some of this code, especially the `menu` function which is used internally, was adapted from the book Pro Bash Programming by Chris F.A.
 Johnson.

 ## Usage
 First source the file `navigation.sh` or add it to your .bashrc.